SpatialHub-MENDELU/spatial-design-system-docs/src/ar-vr-components/place-object-components.md

   2. The utility positions and orients the copy
   3. `place-object-manager` tracks the new object and updates the preview

-## Use Cases

-- **Furniture placement**: Let users place virtual furniture in their real environment
-- **AR UI elements**: Position menus, buttons, and controls on surfaces
-- **Mixed reality experiences**: Combine virtual and real elements in a scene
-- **Educational content**: Place 3D models in the real world for learning

 ## Detailed Documentation

 For more details on individual components: